Gucci takes a kinky turn; Dolce&Gabbana give a jungle roar

 DOLCE&GABBANA’S JUNGLE ROAR

-Designer’s Domenico Dolce and Stefano Gabbana set their latest collection in a jungle, a mythic Sicilian jungle, an admittedly bold move after Jennifer Lopez broke the internet this week wearing a sheer, sexy jungle dress on the Milan runway of another fashion house.
+Designer’s Domenico Dolce and Stefano Gabbana set their latest collection in a jungle, a mythic Sicilian jungle, an admittedly tough act after Jennifer Lopez broke the internet this week wearing a sheer, sexy jungle dress on the Milan runway of another fashion house.

 With Sofia Vergara, Monica Bellucci and Lady Kitty Spencer among the front-row guests, Dolce&Gabbana tapped into their own sexy DNA with a series of clingy, flattering black dresses that are the brand’s calling card.